peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note11>(11)</sup> Radians can be converted to degrees by multiplying by `180 / pi`.

-<sup id=Note12>(12)</sup> As an example of this point, the ICC maintains a [list of standardized conversions](http://www.color.org/chardata/drsection1.xalter) of CMYK colors, usually to CIELAB colors relative to the D50 white point, for different standardized printing conditions.
+<sup id=Note12>(12)</sup> As an example of this point, the International Color Consortium maintains a [list of standardized conversions](http://www.color.org/chardata/drsection1.xalter) of CMYK colors, usually to CIELAB colors relative to the D50 white point, for different standardized printing conditions.
 Such standardized conversions are generally known as _characterization data_ or _characterization tables_.

 A very rough approximation of an RGB color (`color`) to a CMYK color involves generating `k = Min(1.0 - color[0], 1.0 - color[1], 1.0 - color[2])`, then generating `[0, 0, 0, 1]` if `k` is 1, or `[((1.0 - color[0]) - k) / (1 - k), ((1.0 - color[2]) - k) / (1 - k), ((1.0 - color[2]) - k) / (1 - k), k]` otherwise.
 A very rough approximation of a CMYK color (`color`) to an RGB color involves generating `[(1 - color[0]) * ik, (1 - color[1]) * ik, (1 - color[2]) * ik]`, where `ik = 1 - color[3]`.